Juan Manuel Cavallo

-Juan Manuel Cavallo (born December 8, 1981 in La Para, Argentina) is an Argentine footballer currently playing for Alebrijes de Oaxaca in the Ascenso MX.
+Juan Manuel Cavallo (born 8 December 1981) is an Argentine football coach and a former player.

 Career

 Cavallo played for Rangers of Talca, who reached the semifinals of the Torneo Clausura 2008.

 Then he became part of Cienciano of Cuzco, where he made his international debut to play in the Copa Sudamericana 2009.
 In 2010, he joined Albinegros de Orizaba, where he achieved an outstanding performance, in which he was one of the key pieces to helping the team reach the semifinals of the Apertura.
 He became the top scorer of the team and one of the top scorers of the season in Mexican football's second division.

 As a result of his achievements he got the chance to sign for San Luis Fútbol Club, who participated in the Torneo Clausura 2011 and the Copa Libertadores de América.